Matteo Messina Denaro: Possible successor of Provenzano

 According to Giusy Vitale, a pentita, in 1998, Messina Denaro was one of the young Turks within Cosa Nostra who wanted to set aside Bernardo Provenzano.
 In addition to Messina Denaro, they were Giovanni Brusca, Domenico Raccuglia, and Vito Vitale.
-The younger bosses wanted to take strategic decisions without prior consent of Provenzano.
+The younger bosses wanted to make strategic decisions without the prior consent of Provenzano.
 They told him to "go home and take care of your family".

 After the arrest of Provenzano on 11 April 2006, Messina Denaro was often mentioned as his successor.
 His main rivals were supposed to be Salvatore Lo Piccolo, boss of the mandamento of San Lorenzo, Palermo, and Domenico Raccuglia from Altofonte.
 Provenzano allegedly nominated Messina Denaro in one of his pizzini, which are small slips of paper used to communicate with other mafiosi to avoid phone conversations.
 Messina Denaro used the pseudonym "Alessio" in his clandestine correspondence with former Mafia boss Provenzano.
-He suffers from severe myopia and received treatment for this condition at a clinic in Barcelona, Spain, in 1994 and 1996.
+He suffered from severe myopia and received treatment for this condition at a clinic in Barcelona, Spain, in 1994 and 1996.

 This presupposed that Provenzano had the power to nominate a successor, which was not unanimously accepted among Mafia observers.
 According to anti-Mafia prosecutor Antonio Ingroia of the Direzione distrettuale antimafia (DDA) of Palermo, "The Mafia today is more of a federation and less of an authoritarian state", referring to the previous period of authoritarian rule under Salvatore Riina.
-Ingroia says that Provenzano "established a kind of directorate of about four to seven men who met very infrequently, only when necessary, when there were strategic decisions to make."
+Ingroia says that Provenzano "established a kind of directorate of about four to seven men who met very infrequently, only when necessary, when there were strategic decisions to make".

 According to Ingroia, "in an organization like the Mafia, a boss has to be one step above the others, otherwise, it all falls apart.
 It all depends on whether he can manage consensus and whether the others agree or rebel."
-For Ingroia, Provenzano "guaranteed a measure of stability because he had the authority to quash internal disputes."
-According to Sergio Lari, deputy chief prosecutor of Palermo, "Either the directorate can choose a successor or we could again be in for a fiery time."
+For Ingroia, Provenzano "guaranteed a measure of stability because he had the authority to quash internal disputes".
+According to Sergio Lari, deputy chief prosecutor of Palermo, "Either the directorate can choose a successor or we could again be in for a fiery time".
 Ingroia said that it was unlikely that there would be an all-out war over who would fill Provenzano's shoes.
 He said: "Right now I don't think that's probable."
 Of the two possible successors, Ingroia thought Lo Piccolo was the more likely heir to the Mafia throne, saying: "He's from Palermo and that's still the most powerful Mafia stronghold."